giovanni-da-rumore/BB-JST/README.md

 });
 ```

-Without Rails, however, the process becomes a bit more unwieldy.
+Yet without Rails the process becomes a bit more unwieldy.
 A common option is to use Require.js and load your template beforehand, with something like:

 ```javascript
 define([